Ousmanerabi/Template_code_library/README.md

 # Data preprocessing

-*Data preprocessing is to clean and format the data in a way that's suitable for analysis.
-Below is a list of data preprocessing in SNT arranged in a sequential order:*
+*The essence of data preprocessing is to clean and format the data in a way that's suitable for analysis.
+Below is a list of data preprocessing steps in SNT arranged in a sequential order:*

 - *Installing and loading packages in R*